 Sydney Tucker, STS Class of 2015, Brown University

-- Studying English at Brown
+- Studying Psychology at Brown University

 - Student body secretary at Leesville Road High School

 - Senior editor for the Leesville student newspaper

 - Won two Scholastic Writing Silver Key awards